 Please inform the school office if there is a change in the parent's or child's name, address, e-mail address or phone number (work or home) during the school year.
-You can also go on your Powerschool account anytime through-out the year to update your information.
 The main office also should be notified if parents or guardians will be out of town for an extended period of time, and that the student will be under the supervision of an adult other than the parent or guardian.